mirsaid006/D01Linux_lab/README.md

 - Check Ubuntu version by running the command \
   `cat /etc/issue`
 - Add a screenshot of the command output to the report.
+## Part 2.
+Creating a user

+"An installed system is a good thing, but what if someone else uses it?
+I'll teach you how to create a new user."

+**== Task ==**

+##### Create a user other than the one created during installation.
+The user must be added to `adm` group.
+- Add a screenshot of command call to create user.
+- The new user must be in the output of the command: \
+  `cat /etc/passwd`
+- Add a screenshot of the command output.

 ## Part 3.
 Setting up the OS network